Ybalrid/OpenXR-API-Layer-Template/README.md

 }
 ```

-The initialization process stores the function pointer for the next layer (or the instance we actually can't know and should act transparently).
+The initialization process stores the function pointer for either the next layer, or the instance.
+(We actually cannot really know if we are the last layer in the chain, and we should act transparently regardless).

 The `GetNextLayerFunction(xrFunctionName)` macro is a helper to allow you to retrive it from the `OpenXRLayer` instance.

 To avoid clashing with the function declared in `openxr.h`, we prefix these functions with `thisLayer_`.